 Prior Professional Experience Evaluation is an avenue by which a student may document demonstration of competencies through experience in a paid position with responsibilities that fulfill program competencies typically demonstrated through SEL rotation projects.
-Examples of potentially applicable positions include dietary manager, dietetic technician, WIC Aide, or certified professional chef.
+Examples of potentially applicable positions include dietary manager, dietetic technician, WIC Aide/Nutrition Assistant, or certified professional chef.
 To be eligible, students must have worked in the position either:

-- Full time for at least one year or - 20 or more hours per week for at least two years

-1. Students will identify the SEL courses for which they believe they are eligible for prior professional experience evaluation as well as the semester during which they are scheduled to complete those courses.

-2. Students will contact the Program Director with interest in a prior professional experience evaluation, and be provided with a prior professional experience portfolio template, to be completed by the student and submitted to the Program Coordinator at least 6 weeks prior to the start of the semester they are scheduled to complete the relevant SEL course.

-3. The prior professional experience portfolio should thoroughly describe and document knowledge and skills gained through paid professional experience, and should specifically demonstrate completion of ACEND Future Model Graduate program (FG) Competencies.
-The prior learning portfolio submission should include all of the following:
+- Full time (32 or more hours per week) for at least one year or - 20-31 hours per week for at least 18 months - 1.
+Students will identify the SEL courses for which they believe they are eligible for prior professional experience evaluation as well as the semester during which they are scheduled to complete those courses. - 2.
+Students will contact the Program Director with interest in a prior professional experience evaluation, and be provided with a prior professional experience portfolio template, to be completed by the student and submitted to the Program Coordinator at least 6 weeks prior to the start of the semester they are scheduled to complete the relevant SEL course. - 3.
+The prior professional experience portfolio should thoroughly describe and document knowledge and skills gained through paid professional experience, and should specifically demonstrate completion of ACEND Future Model Graduate program Competencies.
+The prior learning portfolio submission should include all of the following: - Completed Prior Professional Experience Portfolio Competency Alignment Document (the Program Coordinator will provide the student with this document) - Supporting documentation to demonstrate that listed competencies were achieved - Examples include completed projects (such as lesson plans, budget reports, copies of developed employee scheduling, menus) and performance evaluations - A letter from the student's immediate supervisor(s) corroborating work experience and assessing level of competence

-- Completed Prior Professional Experience Portfolio Competency Alignment Document (the Program Coordinator will provide the student with this document) - Supporting documentation to demonstrate that listed competencies were achieved - Examples include completed projects (such as lesson plans, budget reports, copies of developed employee scheduling, menus) and performance evaluations - A letter from the student's immediate supervisor(s) corroborating work experience and assessing level of competence - In situations where students require documentation from a former employer / supervisor, it is the student's responsibility to maintain communication with the professional(s) appropriate for corroborating the work experience determines that rotation projects will be waived, it is likely this will decrease the amount of time required of the student to complete the relevant rotations.
+- In situations where students require documentation from a former employer / supervisor, it is the student's responsibility to maintain communication with the professional(s) appropriate for corroborating the work experience - 4.
+The Program Coordinator will review the portfolio to determine which SEL rotation projects, if any, will be waived due to prior professional experience, or how to modify existing projects to enhance learning beyond the student's previous related paid position experiences.
+If the Program Coordinator determines that rotation projects will be waived, students will use the hours in the SEL experience to complete richer, more sophisticated projects / opportunities for competency completion.
+It is likely in the event of more extensive prior professional experience that the amount of time required of the student to complete the relevant rotations may additionally be modestly decreased.
+Students do not earn credits for prior professional experience, nor will any SEL courses be waived.
 Tuition and fees are not adjusted.

-4. The Program Coordinator will review the portfolio to determine which SEL rotation projects, if any, will be waived due to prior professional experience, or how to modify existing projects to enhance learning beyond the student's previous related paid position experiences.
-If the Program Coordinator
+Rather, appropriate prior professional experience will reduce the number of competencies that students must demonstrate to earn credit for relevant SEL courses.